 What Do We Offer?

 If you require Mundic testing we can recommend a Chartered Building Surveyor and will carry out the analysis on the surveyors behalf.

-Wheal Jane Consultancy offer analytical petrographic service to Chartered Building Surveyors.
+Wheal Jane Consultancy offer analytical petrographic services to Chartered Building Surveyors.
 We can undertake all stages of Mundic testing.